LatifaYaeesh/Predicting-Catalog-Demand-Project/README.md

 A description of the key business decisions that need to be made.
 <h6> Note: </h6> Clean data is provided for this project, so you can skip the data preparation step of the Problem Solving Framework.

-Step 2: Analysis, Modeling, and Validation
+<h2> Step 2: Analysis, Modeling, and Validation </h2>

 Build a linear regression model, then use it to predict sales for the 250 customers.
 We encourage you to use Alteryx to build the best linear model with your data.

-Note: For students using software other than Alteryx, if you decide to use Customer Segment as one of your predictor variables, please set the base case to Credit Card Only.
+<h6> Note: For students using software other than Alteryx, if you decide to use Customer Segment as one of your predictor variables, please set the base case to Credit Card Only.</h6>

 However, feel free to use any tool you’d like.
 You should create your linear regression model and come up with a linear regression equation.

 Once you have your linear regression equation, you should use your linear regression equation to predict sales for the individual people in your mailing list.

-Step 3: Writeup
+<h2> Step 3: Writeup</h2>

 Once you have your predicted or expected profit, write a brief report with your recommendation to whether the company should send the catalog or not.
+<h6> Hint:</h6>
-Hint: We want to calculate the expected revenue from these 250 people in order to get expected profit.
+We want to calculate the expected revenue from these 250 people in order to get expected profit.
 This means we need to multiply the probability that a person will buy our catalog as well.
 For example, if a customer were to buy from us, we predict this customer will buy $450 worth of products.
 At a 30% chance that this person will actually buy from us, we can expect revenue to be $450 x 30% = $135.